Hyperthermia: Treatment

 The underlying cause must be removed.
 Mild hyperthemia caused by exertion on a hot day may be adequately treated through self-care measures, such as increased water consumption and resting in a cool place.
 Hyperthermia that results from drug exposure requires prompt cessation of that drug, and occasionally the use of other drugs as counter measures.

 Antipyretics (e.g., acetaminophen, aspirin, other nonsteroidal anti-inflammatory drugs) have no role in the treatment of heatstroke because antipyretics interrupt the change in the hypothalamic set point caused by pyrogens; they are not expected to work on a healthy hypothalamus that has been overloaded, as in the case of heatstroke.
 In this situation, antipyretics actually may be harmful in patients who develop hepatic, hematologic, and renal complications because they may aggravate bleeding tendencies.

 When body temperature is significantly elevated, mechanical cooling methods are used to remove heat and to restore the body's ability to regulate its own temperatures.
 Passive cooling techniques, such as resting in a cool, shady area and removing clothing can be applied immediately.
 Active cooling methods, such as sponging the head, neck, and trunk with cool water, remove heat from the body and thereby speed the body's return to normal temperatures.
-Drinking water and turning a fan or dehumidifying air conditioning unit on the affected person may improve the effectiveness of the body's evaporative cooling mechanisms (sweating).
+When methods such as immersion are impractical, misting the body with water and using a fan have also been shown to be effective.

 Sitting in a bathtub of tepid or cool water (immersion method) can remove a significant amount of heat in a relatively short period of time.
 It was once thought that immersion in very cold water is counterproductive, as it causes vasoconstriction in the skin and thereby prevents heat from escaping the body core.
 However, a British analysis of various studies stated: "this has never been proven experimentally.
 Indeed, a recent study using normal volunteers has shown that cooling rates were fastest when the coldest water was used."
 The analysis concluded that iced water immersion is the most-effective cooling technique for exertional heat stroke.
 No superior cooling method has been found for non-exertional heat stroke.
 Thus, aggressive ice-water immersion remains the gold standard for life-threatening heat stroke.

 When the body temperature reaches about 40 C, or if the affected person is unconscious or showing signs of confusion, hyperthermia is considered a medical emergency that requires treatment in a proper medical facility.
-In a hospital, more aggressive cooling measures are available, including intravenous hydration, gastric lavage with iced saline, and even hemodialysis to cool the blood.
+A cardiopulmonary resuscitation (CPR) may be necessary if the person goes into cardiac arrest (stop of heart beats).
+Already in a hospital, more aggressive cooling measures are available, including intravenous hydration, gastric lavage with iced saline, and even hemodialysis to cool the blood.